physionetchallenges/python-example-2026/README.md

 The [Challenge website](https://physionetchallenges.org/2026/#data) provides a training database with a description of the contents and structure of the data files.

-You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/physionetchallenges/evaluation-2026) and running
+The scoring code is included in this repository in the file `evaluate_model.py`.
+You can evaluate your model by running

     python evaluate_model.py -d holdout_labels -o holdout_outputs -p prevalence_labels -s scores.csv